 Because what I love most is getting to work with people from all walks of life.
 Being invited into peoples' homes and intimate spaces, I am continually reminded that everyone is so different.
 Everyone has different lived experiences and ultimately different priorities.
 Everyone has different ways of parenting their children or communicating with their partner.
 That patience, compassion and empathy are such important core values.
 And there is nothing that inspires me more.

 After giving up medical school I decided to get my Masters in Public Health while I figured out what to do next.
 I specialized in Maternal/Child Health and became a trained doula while writing my capstone thesis on the efficacy of doula support in childbirth.
 While working with my doula clients they started asking me if I could take pictures of their birth or of their family and somehow that evolved into Simply by Suzy Photography.
 Over the past 14 years, I've worked with national and global companies such as Medela and Monica + Andy, to help them create imagery that speaks to mothers and families.
-I've also had the pleasure of working with over 1200 families.
+I've also had the pleasure of working with thousands of families.

 Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
 It turns denial into acceptance, chaos to order, confusion to clarity.
 It can turn a meal into a feast, a house into a home, a stranger into a friend.

-my motto:
+my motto

 @simplybysuzy